dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		python /data_tmp/$USERNAME/script/mask_tips.py 02_raw_homolog_trees/ treefile 01_clean_alignments/ fna y 03_masked/

-	This should be done in seconds
+	This should be done in seconds.

-	You can check the output by making a list
+	You can check the output by making a list.

 		cd 03_masked/